LINKWITZ 22MG is a physical drop-in upgrade for the LX521 s low midrange driver.

 The same test with at a different frequency: 150Hz sine is amplitude modulated by 15Hz i.o. to see harmonic and intermodulation distortion of the drivers.
 Top performer in Siegfried Linkwitz’ evaluation at 150Hz was the (smaller) 18cm driver SEAS W18EX, all harmonic distortion products below level of masking:

 The new LINKWITZ 22MG at 150Hz offers harmonic distortion below masking as well:

 Both, the 150Hz and the 800Hz measurements are relevant to judge a driver for the use in LX521.

 Electric drive levels in LX521.4 @800Hz (compared to @150Hz) are ca 14dB lower.

-At the same time we are much more sensitive to low order harmonic distortions at 800Hz (ca 20dB lower masking threshold compared to 150Hz).
-So, the 800Hz curve is quite important when judging a low distortion driver for LX521.4.
+At the same time, we are much more sensitive to low order harmonic distortions at 800Hz (ca 20dB lower masking threshold compared to 150Hz).
+So, 800Hz and 150Hz measurements are important when judging a low distortion driver for LX521.4.